 The biggest barrier for the Skilled but Skeptical is the fear of being “found out”.
 Reality is, no one likes a “know it all”, people like it when people are honest, open, and transparent.
 Just because a sales rep has billed you as the “expert”, doesn’t mean you have to have an answer for everything.
 Take a step back, relax, and accept it.
 When you do, your world opens up, you drop your defenses, and your confidence begins to rise.
 The best part is your audience, like the sharks I mentioned earlier, will sense it and gain a new respect for you.

 If you are still not comfortable being referred to as an “expert”, then try on a couple of these hats to see if the fit is better.

 - Subject Matter Expert

 - Specialist in the area of …

-- Average Joe, with year of mistakes
+- Average Joe, with a year of mistakes

-Bottom line, if you fall into the category of Skilled but Skeptical, there is good news.
-First of all, you obviously have a deep knowledge of the particular area you work within and people have recognized your skill set.
+The bottom line, if you fall into the category of Skilled but Skeptical, there is good news.
+First of all, you obviously have a deep knowledge of the particular area you work within and people have recognized your skillset.
 If you are being referred to as “the expert”, it is because of this recognition, but be honest about where you reach your limits of knowledge, it doesn’t mean you are any less of an expert or qualified technician, it only means you have not yet attained that bit of information to add into your bank of knowledge.
 Responding with, “I don’t know, but I will find out and get back to you” is absolutely an appropriate response.
 The fact that you can research to find the answer, demonstrates your expertise.